 Welcome to our Medical Assistant program in Oklahoma City.
-And thank you for choosing MedNoc.
+And thank you for choosing MTC.

-Our Medical Assistant program is offered in our Oklahoma City campus.
-This Medical Assistant program is designed to offer quality training that offers the best theoretical, and clinical training to help our students become Certified clinical Medical Assistant (CCMA) upon successful completion of this Medical Assistant program and passing National Certification Board Exam.
+MTC’s Medical Assistant program is offered in our Oklahoma City campus.
+The Medical Assistant program at MTC is designed to offer quality training that offers the best theoretical, and clinical training to help our students become Certified clinical Medical Assistant (CCMA) upon successful completion of this Medical Assistant program and passing National Certification Board Exam.
 Our program is both inexpensive and short in duration compared to other programs in our state.

 This Medical Assistant course is designed to incorporate classroom instruction including lectures, role playing, videos and testing.
 In addition, the program also incorporates skills training in the skills lab, and clinical externship.
 At the end of this training the students should master the knowledge, and skill development that is required to prepare, and pass National Certified Medical Assistant Exam, and gain employment at entry level as a Nationally Certified Medical Assistant.
 As Certified Medical assistant you will work with doctors, nurses and other healthcare professional to render care to newborns, children and adults.
 You will become part of the health care team, involved in treating patients throughout lifespan from, neonates to pediatrics to geriatrics.